rightkick/Notes/terraform/README.md

 }
 ```

+## Dependency graph
+Terraform usually will automatically figure out the dependency of the defined resources so as to correctly apply and deploy the resources.
+In case you need to explicitly configure a dependency between resources then you can ue the `depend_on` attribute within a resource block.

 ## Working with cloud providers
 AWS, Azure, GCP and other cloud providers publish their own Terraform provider that can be used to facilitate interaction with their cloud infra.
 You can browse the available providers through the available Terraform registry.

 For AWS, you can configure your local AWS cli so as Terraform to be able to authenticate with AWS and interact with it.
 There are plenty of AWS resource types that you can use to define any type of AWS resource such as EC2, S3, Dynamodb, IAM, etc. Other providers should provide a similar approach to manage resources at their cloud infra through Terraform.

+## Tips
+- Avoid committing your terraform state into version control.
+Terraform state files usually contain sensitive information that you would like to keep away from version control.